AqwamCreates/DataPredict/docs/ListOfEntitiesWhoPaidCompensationForViolatingTheLicense.md

 * For entities who accepts public settlement, the lack of public DataPredict™ attribution under the "Standard" license can be compensated by revealing the names here.

 * Apparently, all of them preferred private settlement...
-Just waiting my first victim for the public settlement and court order lists.
+We're just waiting my first victim for the public settlement and court order lists.

 ## Through Public Settlement